568

 – user45941

-Nov 1, 2015 at 22:21
+Commented Nov 1, 2015 at 22:21

 • 1

 \$\begingroup\$ This needs a much tighter spec on the hardware.
-E.g. I assume you would consider it cheating to post an ordinary quine and say "On this computer, all console output is also logged to a continuous print spool", but there are computers which are configured like that for audit reasons. \$\endgroup\$ Nov 2, 2015 at 14:39
+E.g. I assume you would consider it cheating to post an ordinary quine and say "On this computer, all console output is also logged to a continuous print spool", but there are computers which are configured like that for audit reasons. \$\endgroup\$ Commented Nov 2, 2015 at 14:39

 -2